In Summer 2019 …

 - Intensive 8-week course with data lab component (fully digital)

 - Student centered learning design including pre-recorded lectures, real-time lectures, and laboratory/supported work time

-- Course to be co-taught by 4-5 instructors (one from each participating campus)
+- Course co-taught by instructors from LACOL schools

 - Delivery is fully online with some scheduled and some asynchronous events.